nikku/didi/README.md

 ## About

 [Dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) decouples component and component dependency instantiation from component behavior.
-This benefits your applications in a few ways:
+That benefits your applications in the following ways:

 - **explicit dependencies** - all dependencies are passed in as constructor arguments, which makes it easy to understand how particular object depends on the rest of the environment
-- **code reuse** - such an object is much easier to reuse in other environments, because it is not coupled to a specific implementation of its dependencies
+- **code reuse** - such a component is much easier to reuse in other environments because it is not coupled to a specific implementation of its dependencies
 - **much easier to test** - component dependencies can be mocked trivially / overridden for testing

-Following this pattern without a framework, you typically end up with some kind of nasty `main()` method, where you instantiate all the objects and wire them together.
+Following this pattern without a framework, you typically end up with some nasty `main()` method, where you instantiate all the objects and wire them together.

-`didi` is a dependency injection container that saves you from this boilerplate. **It makes wiring the application declarative rather than imperative.** Each component declares its dependencies and the framework does transitively resolve these dependencies.
+`didi` is a dependency injection container that saves you from this boilerplate. **It makes wiring the application declarative rather than imperative.** Each component declares its dependencies, and the framework does transitively resolve these dependencies.

 ## Example